NIA charges two from Bengal in fake currency case

 India

-Kolkata, July 10: The National Investigation Agency has filed a chargesheet against two persons in connection with a fake Indian currency case.
+Kolkata, July 10: The National Investigation Agency (NIA) has filed a chargesheet against two persons in connection with a fake Indian currency case.
 The two to be charged are Jakir and Bapi Ghosh, both residents of Malda, West Bengal.

 The two were arrested with fake currency worth Rs 7 lakh.
 The NIA said that they were planning on circulating the fake currency in different parts of India, in a bid to destabilise the nation.